 Both Jews and pagans made all sorts of contrary claims, but one was completely unknown to either, namely that Jesus had been the natural child of Mary and Joseph.
 No such suggestion was ever made by anyone in the first eighteen centuries of Christianity’s existence.
 Even the Qur’an has the “Prophet Isa” born of the “Virgin Mariam”.
 Apart from that partial retelling in the Qur’an, the Biblical account is unique, and could not be less like any of the parallels that are routinely alleged.

 It is often contended that it is not clear that the prophecy in Isaiah actually refers to a virgin.
-Well, it certainly does in the Septuagint, and, contrary to what used to be asserted, first century Palestine is now acknowledged to have been profoundly Hellenised.
+Well, it certainly does in the Septuagint, the translation of the Hebrew Scriptures into Greek, and, contrary to what used to be asserted, first century Palestine is now acknowledged to have been profoundly Hellenised.
 So either the Septuagint prophecy is indeed being fulfilled explicitly, or else there was no expectation that the Messiah would be virgin-born, and thus no reason to make up that Jesus had been.
 The doctrine works either way.

 "Since Christ was not the son of Joseph but only of Mary, why was it necessary to extend the genealogy of Christ from Abraham to Joseph?
 The answer is that it was customary among the Jews, and still is to this day, to take one's wife from one's own tribe."
 St Thomas Aquinas, Commentary on Matthew 1ReplyDelete